NFL News: Mason Crosby Talks Missing Five Kicks In Packers’ Eight-Point Loss Against The Lions

 — Green Bay Packers (@packers) October 7, 2018

-This should have been a huge comeback victory for the Packers, but kicker Mason Crosby made just one of his four field goal attempts, and he missed an extra point after a touchdown to boot.
-Of course, there is plenty of blame to pass around for the Packers loss, as Aaron Rodgers had three lost fumbles, and the Green Bay offense was nonexistent in the first half.
-However, if Mason Crosby had made just three of those four field goal attempts, Green Bay would have walked away with a stunning W.
+This should have been a huge comeback victory for the Packers, but kicker Mason Crosby made just one of his five field goal attempts — and missed an extra point after a touchdown to boot.
+Of course, there is plenty of blame to pass around for the Packers loss as Aaron Rodgers had three lost fumbles, and the Green Bay offense was nonexistent in the first half.
+However, if Mason Crosby had made just three of those four field goal attempts, Green Bay would have walked away with a stunning win.

 Crosby is a veteran kicker who is normally very reliable and consistent, though on Sunday, he missed field goal attempts from 41, 42, 38, and 56 yards.
 The game took place in the domed Ford Field, so weather was not one of the reasons the veteran missed the uprights.
 The one 41-yard field goal that Mason did manage to make came at the end of the game, with only seven seconds remaining.
-According to FOX Sports, as Yahoo Sports documented, the last time an NFL kicker missed four field goals in a single game was in 2010 by the Dolphins’ Dan Carpenter.
+According to FOX Sports, as Yahoo Sports documented, the last time that an NFL kicker missed four field goals in a single game was in 2010 by the Dolphins’ Dan Carpenter.

 MASON CROSBY OUT HERE PUTTING ON A LEGENDARY PERFORMANCE pic.twitter.com/tWbGy6Rtdy